viktor-gustafsson/ImageResizeService/README.md

 docker run -p 5000:80 -e ASPNETCORE_URLS=http://+:80 ImageResizeService
 ```

-# Other branches

-## ImageSharp
-ImageSharp branch is making use of the SixLabors.ImageSharp nuget package for image mutation.
-## Drawing
-Drawing branch is making use of the System.Drawing implementation port to .net Core for image mutation

 # Endpoints
 All height and width values must be possitive integers larger than 0.